Employment and support programmes

 Probation officers work with offenders in the community to develop their work and education skills, and attend programmes that address the causes of their offending.

-Employment opportunities give offenders the chance to develop work habits and gain skills and qualifications that will lead to sustainable employment and contribute to our goal of reducing re-offending by 25% by 2017.
+Employment opportunities give offenders the chance to develop work habits and gain skills and qualifications that will lead to sustainable employment and contribute to our goal of reducing re-offending.

 Probation officers work alongside community organisations and employers to support offenders to gain and maintain sustainable employment.Learn more about Offender employment